 2 min read

-Erica Skelton, founder, director and head teacher of Sunflower Fields Preschool, a Reggio Emilia-inspired early childhood education center in Richmond, reads a Halloween book to her class in a yurt during the school’s Family Forest Fridays.
-Children and caregivers experience nature, community and creativity together at the weekly event.
+Erica Skelton, founder, director and head teacher of Sunflower Fields Preschool, a Reggio Emilia-inspired early childhood education center in Richmond, reads a Halloween book to children in a yurt during the school’s Family Forest Fridays.
+Children and caregivers experience nature, community and creativity at the weekly event.
 Families can engage in learning and collaborating with their children and Miss Skelton from 10 a.m. to 1 p.m.
 The program is designed for children ages 2 to 6 and homeschooling families with students in kindergarten through fourth grade.
 (Anna Chadwick/Staff Photographer)

 Students at Sunflower Fields Preschool, a Reggio Emilia-inspired early childhood education center in Richmond, paint pumpkins during a Forest Family Friday.
 (Anna Chadwick/Staff Photographer)